Medium Difficult Bible Quiz about Bible Characters.

 Aaron permitted the creation of a golden idol during the Great Exodus.

-This event happened when Moses spent 40 days and nights up on the mountain talking to God.
+This event happened while Moses spent 40 days and nights up on the mountain speaking with God.

 a.
 10 denarii.